obonaventure/cnp3/book-2nd/principles/dv.rst

 .. code-block:: python

  Every N seconds:
   # one vector for each interface
   for l in interfaces:
     v=Vector()
     for d in R[]:
       if (R[d].link != l) :
-      	 v=v+Pair(d,R[d.cost])
+      	 v=v+Pair(d,R[d].cost)
     send(v)
     # end for d in R[]
   #end for l in interfaces

 This technique is called `split-horizon`.
 With this technique, the count to infinity problem would not have happened in the above scenario, as router `A` would have advertised :math:`[A=0]`, since it learned all its other routes via router `D`.
 Another variant called `split-horizon with poison reverse` is also possible.
 Routers using this variant advertise a cost of :math:`\infty` for the destinations that they reach via the router to which they send the distance vector.
 This can be implemented by using the pseudo-code below.

 .. code-block:: python

  Every N seconds:
   for l in interfaces:
     # one vector for each interface
     v=Vector()
     for d in R[]:
       if (R[d].link != l) :
-      	 v=v+Pair(d,R[d.cost])
+      	 v=v+Pair(d,R[d].cost)
       else:
          v=v+Pair(d,infinity);
     send(v)
     # end for d in R[]
   #end for l in interfaces

-Unfortunately, split-horizon, is not sufficient to avoid all count to infinity problems with distance vector routing.
+Unfortunately, split-horizon is not sufficient to avoid all count to infinity problems with distance vector routing.
 Consider the failure of link `A-B` in the network of four routers below.

 .. figure:: ../../book/network/svg/dv-infinity.png
    :align: center
    :scale: 100

    Count to infinity problem